Rishav-Upadhaya/Grumpies/README.md

-The file is about building grumpies (food ordering webiste), my 2nd semester project!
+The file is about building grumpies (food ordering website), my 2nd semester project!